openstack/kolla/README.rst

    Ansible.
 -  demos - Contains a few demos to use with Kolla.
 -  devenv - Contains an OpenStack-Heat based development environment.
--  docs - Contains documentation.
+-  doc - Contains documentation.
 -  etc - Contains a reference etc directory structure which requires configuration of a small number of configuration variables to achieve a working All-in-One (AIO) deployment.